-- On behalf of the petitioner it was submitted, firstly, that on an ordinary and correct reading of paragraph 322(5), the petitioner's conduct did not rationally fall within the scope of the rule, because it did not meet the threshold of seriousness.
+[18] On behalf of the petitioner it was submitted, firstly, that on an ordinary and correct reading of paragraph 322(5), the petitioner's conduct did not rationally fall within the scope of the rule, because it did not meet the threshold of seriousness.
 Culpability in failing correctly to declare one's income to HMRC was not of the same character as the examples in the guidance.
 Ngouh demonstrated that a distinction had to be drawn between undesirable conduct and the question whether, in the whole circumstances, it was undesirable to grant ILR.
 The respondent had failed to apply the test in the correct way.
 A holistic assessment had to be made.
 The respondent provided three possible hypotheses, one of which was that the petitioner had under-declared his income and then rectified the error.
 That should be treated as a neutral factor, regardless of why the error occurred.
 In any event an incorrect return did not per se establish intention to deceive.
 There was therefore no rational explanation of why it was not desirable to permit the petitioner to remain.

-Further, the respondent had failed to give weight to the fact that the petitioner had corrected his tax return and paid the tax. - [19] Secondly, it was submitted, the respondent had not discharged the burden of proving wrongdoing on the part of the petitioner.
+[19] Secondly, it was submitted, the respondent had not discharged the burden of proving wrongdoing on the part of the petitioner.
 The standard of proof was the balance of probabilities, but cogent evidence was necessary to establish a serious allegation with serious consequences.
-The decision ought not to be taken on the basis of speculation as to the petitioner's intention. - [20] Thirdly, it was contended that the decision was procedurally unfair.
+The decision ought not to be taken on the basis of speculation as to the petitioner's intention.
+No consideration had been given to evidence in the petitioner's favour or the fact that the underdeclaration was relatively small.
+The decision letter was further flawed in referring to and rejecting an explanation (error by an accountant) which had not been put forward by the petitioner.

+[20] Thirdly, it was contended that the decision was procedurally unfair.
 The petitioner had not been given an opportunity to respond to the allegation of wrongdoing before the decision was reached.
-The respondent had the chance to put the allegation to the petitioner at the credibility interview, but no question was asked about it.
-If it had been, the petitioner would have had an opportunity to provide an explanation and any supporting evidence.
+The questionnaire sent to and completed by the petitioner had not disclosed the respondent's concerns as it ought to have done.